CICM/ofxHoa/README.md

 ofxHoa is a wrapper of the High Order Ambisonics (Hoa) Library.
 It’s a versatile tool for sound spacialization in 2D and 3D that includes not only ambisonic models, but also binaural and plane wave ones.
-It supports Mac Os X, Windows and Linux, but as for the moment examples are only available in Os X.
+The compiled versions of the library support OS X, Windows and Linux.
+For openFrameworks we only support OS X. Windows and Linux are still a work in progress.

 ## IMPORTANT INSTALLATION NOTES

 The ofxHoa uses a git submodule.
 If you choose to download it directly through the site,